Below is a list of all of our episodes in chronological order.

 Episode 144-Jack the Stripper

-In 1964 the naked body of a murdered prostitue showed up on the banks of the Thames under the Hammersmith bridge.
-Two months later when an almost identical body showed up, police realized they might have a serial killer on their hands.ized they might have a serial killer on their hands.
+In 1964 the naked body of a murdered prostitute showed up on the banks of the Thames under the Hammersmith bridge.
+Two months later when an almost identical body showed up, police realized they might have a serial killer on their hands.

 On July 10, 1981, Ken McElroy was shot dead on the main drag in Skidmore, Mo, by two or possibly three gunmen.
 Despite dozens of witnesses, the murder remains unsolved.
 Happy April Fools.

 In September 1890 Louis le Prince boarded a train in Dijon to go to Paris, along with luggage and a prototype of his new invention, a motion picture camera.
 When the train arrived in Paris, Le Prince, his luggage and his camera had vanished.

 In 1995 Amtrak’s Sunset Limited derailed in the middle of the Arizona desert.
 It quickly became apparent that the train was deliberately derailed.
 Who did it and why have never been discovered.